tom42/lzasm/README.md

 The name lzasm stands for Laufzeitassembler - runtime assembler in German. lzasm has nothing to do with LZASM (Lazy Assembler, some sort of TASM clone/replacement).

+# License
+lzasm is licensed under the MIT license.

 # Supported platforms

 The production code of lzasm uses C++20 and depends on the C++ Standard Library only.